rowra44/esphome_gree_ac/README.md

 Then you should be able to compile it.
 I think you can flash directly from Home Assistant, but I downloaded the compiled binary and flashed with: https://github.com/esphome/esphome-flasher/releases

 See FlashingLayout.jpg for wiring for flashing.
-Alternatively, if you plan to flash several, it might be worthwile to make an adapted version of the USB-TO-TTL adapter and solder 2 jumpers, which willl put the chip into programming mode immediately, so you can just clip on the chip and flash it.
+Alternatively, if you plan to flash several, it might be worthwile to make an adapted version of the USB-TO-TTL adapter and solder 2 jumpers, which willl put the chip into programming mode immediately, so no more wiring, you can just clip on the chip and flash it right away.
 See modifiedTTL.jpg

 See the 4 module cable photos for wiring (for flashing and the wiring for connecting it to your AC).
 The connector is a 4 pins “JST XARP-04V”, you can for example order them here: https://es.aliexpress.com/item/1005009830663057.html.
 Alternatively it's possible to just use dupont cables and then put tape around the 4 ends to simulate the form of a connector (so that it makes it thicker), so that it will sit still in the connector socket, but make sure all 4 cables make connection, I tried that first and you might need to make adjustments because of 1 cable not making solid connection (this might result in errors in the log).
 So best to use the real connector.